sjyogi73/RoadMap_for-Developers/README.md

-# RoadMap_for-Developers

-Roadmap for becoming a Back-End Developer
+# Roadmap for becoming a Full-Stack Developer

  # Learn the basics of the Internet

       1. How does the internet work?
       2. What are HTTP & HTTPS?
       3. What is a Domain Name?